scaffold-eth/se-2-docs/docs/intro.md

 ## Scaffold-ETH 2 Tech Stack

-Scaffold-eth is not a product itself but more of a combination or stack of other great tools.
+Scaffold-Eth is not a product itself but more of a combination or stack of other great tools.
 It allows you to quickly build and iterate over your smart contracts and frontends.

 Here are the main components:

 - **Hardhat** or **Foundry** (user's choice) for running local networks, deploying and testing smart contracts.
-- **Wagmi** for React Hooks to start working with Ethereum
+- **wagmi** for React Hooks to start working with Ethereum
 - **NextJS** for building a frontend, using many useful pre-made hooks.
 - **RainbowKit** for adding wallet connection
 - **DaisyUI** for pre-built Tailwind CSS components